small list of query showing relationships in Access database Ms Access Gurus

 Download

-Download zipped BAS file that you can import with a function to expand the relationships attribute into readable text: mod_GetRelationshipTypes_s4p__BAS.zip
+Download zipped BAS file that you can import with a function to expand the relationships flags into readable text: mod_GetRelationshipType_SQL_s4p__BAS.zip

 If you have trouble with the downloads, you may need to unblock the ZIP file, aka remove Mark of the Web, before extracting the file.
 Here are steps to do that: https://msaccessgurus.com/MOTW_Unblock.htm